Time Zones in New Zealand

 what is the dialing code for New Zealand?

 The international dialing code for New Zealand is +64.
-If you are calling a business in Wellington, a hotel in Auckland, or a university office in Christchurch from another country, you begin the number with +64 before the local area and subscriber number.
+You use this code when calling New Zealand from another country, whether you are reaching a business in Wellington, a hotel in Auckland, or a personal mobile number.